-This heavenly Baklava combines honey-soaked layers of flaky phyllo pastry with spiced walnuts.
+This heavenly top-rated Baklava recipe combines honey-soaked layers of flaky phyllo pastry with spiced walnuts.
 It’s a great make-ahead dessert perfect for the holidays or special occasions.
 If this is your first time making this sweet treat, prepare to be blown away.
 This delicious dessert is easily in my top 10 favorites of all time.

-Anyone who’s tasted this Turkish dessert knows why.
+Anyone who’s tasted this Middle Eastern dessert knows why.
 The flavors and textures are so unique and so delicious!

 If you haven’t had it before, baklava is a dessert made with layers upon layers of butter brushed phyllo dough with cinnamon scented walnuts in the middle.
-After you bake it, you pour a citrus honey syrup all over it for the phyllo to soak up.
+After you bake it, you pour a citrus honey syrup all over it for each layered sheet of phyllo to soak up.

 This dessert is quite sweet, but provided you use a good quality honey, you can really taste those nuances, and the texture has the most pleasing crunch and bite.